JacobPaxton/data_science_notes/ds_notes.md

     * .show() is a print operation (returns None), .head() returns Spark row objects in a list
     * any column/row operations doesn't happen to original data with .show()
         * need to reassign to new df then use .show()
+    * can use vertical=True to move columns to rows for better readibility
+    * can use truncate=False to show each observation as a separate section
     * can use df[0], returns the row object; can do df[0].x to return value of row/column
 - df.count(), len(df.columns) ----- length, width of dataframe
 - df.select('x', 'y'), df.select('*') ----- SQL-ish column selection